aws-samples/eks-workshop/content/beginner/120_network-policies/calico/stars_policy_demo/create_resources.md

         - containerPort: 80
 {{< /output >}}

-Create frontend and backend replication controllers and services within the stars namespace:
+Create frontend and backend deployments and services within the stars namespace:

 ```
 kubectl apply -f backend.yaml
 kubectl apply -f frontend.yaml
 ```

-Lastly, let's examine how the client namespace, and a client service for a replication controller are built. `cat client.yaml`:
+Lastly, let's examine how the client namespace, and a client service for a deployment are built. `cat client.yaml`:

 {{< output >}}